-Minister Responsible for Gaming The Honourable Rich Coleman Minister of Energy, Mines and Natural Gas .
-Board of Directors John McLernon (Chair) Role: To provide stewardship and ethical leadership to oversee the management of BCLC's affairs in the best interests of BCLC and the long-term interests of the Government of the Province of British Columbia.
-Governance: In carrying out the mandate of the Board, each director has specific statutory duties and obligations under employment, environmental and financial reporting and is required to act in accordance with fiduciary, duty of care and conflict of interest guidelines and do so: i) honestly and in good faith; ii) with a view to the best interests of the Corporation; iii) with the care, diligence, and skill of a reasonably prudent person; and iv) consistent with the terms of reference that set out the standards of performance that the Board expects of each director.
-Chair: John McLernon Members: Arthur Willms (Vice-Chair), Trudi Brown, David Gillespie, Cindy Grauer, Moray Keith, D. Neil McDonnell, Michael Riley, Bud Smith The committee e standing Board committees; other committees are established as needed. is are responsible for advising and formulating recommendations to the nding Board committees are: Audit Commit tee Purpose: To assist the Board in fulfilling oversight responsibilities for BCLC's financial reporting provided to Government and the public, the effectiveness of internal control systems, audit processes, performance management and compliance with laws, regulations and policies.
-Chair: Michael Riley Members: David Gillespie, Moray Keith, Arthur Willms, D. Neil McDonnell Governance a Corporate Soc Responsibility cial performance, including for the Board of Directors, and to provide Committee Chair: David Gillespie Members: Trudi Brown, Moray Keith, Bud Smith Human Resources and Purpose: To assist the Board in fulfilling obligations relating to human resources and compensation matters to enhance BCLC's performance against the strategic plan.
-Compensatior Committee 1 Chair: D. Neil McDonnell Members: Cindy Grauer, John McLernon, Bud Smith Ad Hoc Committees Purpose: Established for a specific period of time to undertake a specific task, and then disbanded.
-Ex-Officio Members The Board Chair is an ex-officio member of all committees where not appointed as a full member.
+The Honourable Mike de Jong Minister of Finance

+Board of Directors John McLernon (Chair)

+Role:

+To provide stewardship and ethical leadership to oversee the management of BCLC's affairs in the best interests of BCLC and the long-term interests of the Government of the Province of British Columbia.

+In carrying out the mandate of the Board, each director has specific statutory duties and obligations under employment, environmental and financial reporting and is required to act in accordance with fiduciary, duty of care and conflict of interest guidelines and do so:

+i) honestly and in good faith;

+ii) with a view to the best interests of the Corporation;

+iii) with the care, diligence, and skill of a reasonably prudent person; and iv) consistent with the terms of reference that set out the standards of performance that the Board expects of each director.

+Arthur Willms (Vice-Chair), Trudi Brown, David Gillespie, Cindy Grauer, Moray Keith, D. Neil McDonnell, Michael Riley, Bud Smith Members:

+BCLC has three standing Board committees; other committees are established as needed.
+The committees are responsible for advising and formulating recommendations to the Board.
+Our standing Board committees are:

+Governance:

+Audit Committee Purpose: To assist the Board in fulfilling oversight responsibilities for BCLC's financial reporting provided to Government and the public, the effectiveness of internal control systems, audit processes, performance management and compliance with laws, regulations and policies.

+Chair: Michael Riley

+Members: David Gillespie, Moray Keith, Arthur Willms, D. Neil McDonnell

+Governance and Corporate Social Responsibility Committee

+Purpose: To provide focus on governance that enhances BCLC's performance, including for the Board of Directors, and to provide oversight responsibility for corporate social responsibility policy.

+Members: Trudi Brown, Moray Keith, Bud Smith

+Human Compensation Committee Purpose: To assist the Board in fulfilling obligations relating to human resources and compensation matters to enhance BCLC's performance against the strategic plan.

+Chair: D. Neil McDonnell

+Members: Cindy Grauer, John McLernon, Bud Smith

+Ad Hoc Committees

+Purpose: Established for a specific period of time to undertake a specific task, and then disbanded.

+Members

+The Board Chair is an ex-officio member of all committees where not appointed as a full member.
 The President and CEO is also an ex-officio member of all committees.